fast-af/developer-portal-starter/reusables/for-developers/_platform_headless_fpdp_disabled_banner_support_recommendation.md

-:::attention Fast Headless Checkout Support
+:::warning Limited Fast Headless Checkout Support for FPDP-Disabled Platforms

 Currently, Fast Headless Checkout is only fully supported for FPDP-enabled platforms.